forrtproject/forrtproject.github.io/content/forrt/adopting/adopting.md

 #### <FONT COLOR="#A9A9A9">How?</FONT>

+*   Please consider taking part on one of FORRT's [***Towards Social Justice in Academia Initiatives***](/dei) by:
+     - attending, participating or hosting one [***"Open (and Reproducible) Office hours"***](/dei) where anyone in the world wishing to learn, adopt, teach/mentor and disseminate open and reproducible science tenets can attend.
+     - participating in the [***remote mentorship program***](/dei) which aims to facilitate and encourage adhesion to open and reproducible research practices in its earliest stages for (a) students from underprivileged and underrepresented backgrounds; (b) non-WEIRD; and (c) when there is no local OS-friendly institutions or personnel.
+     - supporting [***underprivileged and underrepresented early-career researchers***](/dei) by serving as a link between willing mentors and mentees in their engagement with academia, its several duties (e.g., application materials, grant/funding proposals, academic writing, research development, statistical analyses, etc.), as well as open and reproducible science practices.
+It is FORRT’s goal to chip away at the barriers that exist and to promote a more inclusive environment for all (Roberson, 2020).

 *   Encourage students to join a local [ReproducibiliTea](https://reproducibilitea.org/) chapter. _ReproducibiliTea _is a world-wide journal club initiative that encourages students and staff to read and discuss together journal articles related to open science.
 If one doesn’t exist in your university, you can start your own local chapter!
 *   Read together [Seven Easy Steps to Open Science](https://psyarxiv.com/cfzyx): An introduction to open science using an annotated reading list of 7 key topics (e.g., pre-registration, open data, reproducible research).
 *   Or [Easing Into Open Science: A Tutorial for Graduate Students](https://psyarxiv.com/vzjdp/): simple steps for graduate students to start adopting open science practices, along with resources and advice.